tycpu/tycpu.github.io/_posts/2025-05-21-el3-responsibilities.md

 These are all possible **after BL2**.

 Additionally, EL3 is not only for booting.
 It is also needed during system runtime.
-For example, PSCI and system reset are located in secure world and accessed through SMC.
+For example, PSCI and system reset are handled in EL3 secure firmware and triggered via SMC from non-secure world.
 This interface requires EL3.
 BL31 runs in a stable, pre-initialized environment (after BL1 / BL2).
 So for calling SMC interface, **EL3 must be operated on BL31**.